-The local tissue effects of stem cell therapies are mediated largely by what are called "paracrine" actions - effects on other cells in the immediate area - rather than by differentiating into cells of a particular type; they don't become fat cells for example but tell the local fat cells what to do.
+The local tissue effects of stem cell therapies are mediated largely by what are called "paracrine" actions - effects on other cells in the immediate area - rather than by differentiating into cells of a particular type.
 This phenomenon is termed the paracrine hypothesis, and it is important because it suggests a sort of shortcut.
-Paracrine communication between neighbor cells occurs by exchange of tiny packets containing cargoes of proteins, peptides, nucleic acids (DNA and RNA), and other biomolecules.
+Paracrine communication between neighbor cells occurs by exchange of tiny packets containing cargoes of proteins, peptides, RNA, and other biomolecules.
 These are categorized by size, the smallest of which are called exosomes.
 Stem cell-derived exosomes could possibly be used as a surrogate for stem cell therapies, skipping the step of extracting and injecting the stem cells.
 Exosome treatments have a further advantage in that they can be purchased as an off-the-shelf solution, though regulations limit their use to topical applications as with PRP.
 These commercially produced exosomes are derived from cell cultures, and the effects are related to the specific type of parent cell.
 I expect to hear a lot more about exosomes in the next few years, as a number of clinical trials are underway for a wide range of applications.
 For now, their primary clinical use is skin rejuvenation, typically combined with microneedling to enhance penetration.
+Think of exosomes as supercharged PRP or stem cells.